Jaat2727/Torrent-Downloader-on-Collab/README.md

+## IMPORTANT
-**IMPORTANT: Before you begin, change the Colab runtime type to GPU for potentially faster downloads (although it's not strictly required for this script to *function*, network speed is generally better on GPU runtimes).
+** Before you begin, change the Colab runtime type to GPU for potentially faster downloads (although it's not strictly required for this script to *function*, network speed is generally better on GPU runtimes).
 To do this:**

 1.  **Click "Runtime" in the menu bar.**
 2.  **Select "Change runtime type".**